 Conversions: measure the tangible results of your communications

 When a communication generates conversions — such as purchases, downloads, or sign-ups — the summary report also includes a dedicated card showing results relative to configured goals.
-For each goal set, you will be able to see key metrics such as conversion rate, number of conversions completed (purchases, downloads, etc.), total value generated, average value per conversion, maximum and minimum value, average per contact, and date of last conversion.
+For each goal you set, you’ll be able to view key metrics such as total value generated, the number of completed actions (purchases, downloads, etc.), the conversion-to-interaction rate, the average value per conversion, the number of contacts, the average value per contact, the maximum and minimum values, and the date of the last conversion.

 Each goal is displayed in a separate tab within the "Conversions" box, and by clicking on the "Conversion goal report" you can access a more detailed view of the conversions generated.
 This feature lets you link message effectiveness to actual user behavior, helping you understand not just who clicked, but who actually completed the desired action.